daniel-marius/E-Commerce-Microservices/README.md

 - Common libraries published to NPM
 - New ticket service added to support basic operations (Create, Read, Update)
 - NATS Streaming Server Event Bus Implementation
+- Managing NATS Client inside ticket service
+- New events are emitted when a ticket is created or updated
+- NATS reusable listener implemented via Abstract Class and Interface with TypeScript